Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Algorithm for Posterior Inference

 \section{Algorithm for Posterior Inference}

-The full posterior distribution for all the unknowns $\bOmega=\{\cT, \bt, \bm \eta^L, c, \bsigma^2, \bZ, \bpi\}$ is
+The full posterior distribution for all the unknowns $\bPhi=\{\cT, \bt, \bm \eta, c, \bsigma^2, \bZ, \bpi\}$ is

-Note we have marginalized over the internal node parameters to focus on leaf parameters $\bm \eta^L$ that directly parameterize the class profiles.
-We consider a hybrid Metropolis-Hastings-within-Gibbs algorithm (Algorithm \ref{alg:inference}) to sample from (\ref{eq:posterior:factors}) in three major steps: (a) a Metropolis-Hastings (MH) step to sample tree topology and divergence times $(\cT, \bt)$ (Supplementary Section \ref{supp:inference:mh}), (b) a Gibbs sampler with P{\'o}lya-Gamma augmentation plus logistic-distributed auxiliary variables to sample leaf parameters $\bm \eta^L$ (Supplementary Section \ref{supp:algorithm:eta}), and (c) a Gibbs sampler to sample divergence hyperparemter $c$, diffusion variance $\bsigma^2$, class assignment $\bZ$, and class probability $\bpi$ (Supplementary Section \ref{supp:inference:otherparams}).
-We use $\bOmega_{-x}$ to denote all parameters excluding $x$.
-Let $\bM$ be an integer vector indicating the $J$ food items' major food group memberships: $M_j = g$ if item $j$ belongs to major food group $g$.
+Note we have marginalized over the internal node latent states to focus on leaf latent states $\bm \eta$ that directly parameterize the class profiles.
+We consider a hybrid Metropolis-Hastings-within-Gibbs algorithm (Algorithm \ref{alg:inference}) to sample from (\ref{eq:posterior:factors}) in three steps: (a) a Metropolis-Hastings (MH) step to sample tree topology and divergence times $(\cT, \bt)$ (Supplement \ref{supp:inference:mh}), (b) a Gibbs sampler with P{\'o}lya-Gamma augmentation plus logistic-distributed auxiliary variables to sample leaf parameters $\bm \eta$ (\ref{supp:algorithm:eta})), and (c) a Gibbs sampler to sample divergence hyperparemter $c$, diffusion variance $\bsigma^2$, class assignment $\bZ$, and class probability $\bpi$ (Supplement \ref{supp:inference:otherparams}).
+We use $\bPhi_{-x}$ to denote all parameters excluding $x$.